-79-Duration of term for elected Committee
+82-Duration of term for elected Committee

-- (1) The terms of each Committee and its elected Committee members shall be from the 1st of December the year in which that Committee was elected to the 30th of November the following calendar year (term), upon which date the Committee members shall vacate their positions. - (2) Notwithstanding clause 74(1), the First Year Representatives shall take office immediately upon election, and their term in office shall expire on the 30th of November the year in which they were elected.
+- (1) The terms of each Committee and its elected Committee members shall be from the 1st of December the year in which that Committee was elected to the 30th of November the following calendar year (term), upon which date the Committee members shall vacate their positions. - (2) Notwithstanding clause 82(1), the First Year Representatives shall take office immediately upon election, and their term in office shall expire on the 30th of November the year in which they were elected.

-80-Resignation from the Committee
+83-Resignation from the Committee

-- (1) Any Committee member may resign from their position on the Committee upon providing the President with a written letter of resignation sent via email. - (2) Subject to clause 80(3), the Committee member who provided a letter of resignation under clause 75(1) shall wholly cease to be a member of the Committee effective immediately upon receipt of the letter by the President. - (3) The President may, in good faith, require the resigning Committee member to complete any duties which were being completed by the resigning Committee member at the time of their resignation, or otherwise assist the members of the current or incoming Committee with the transition process. - (4) The resigning Committee member shall return to the Society all Society property, documents, login information and other information upon request by the President. - (5) A Committee Member will be automatically removed from the Committee upon completion of their undergraduate study in a Bachelor of Laws degree, or any other instance in which they are no longer enrolled in a Bachelor of Laws. - (a) A Committee Member subject to clause 75(5) is not subject to the ordinary resignation procedure outlined in this clause.
+- (1) Any Committee member may resign from their position on the Committee upon providing the President with a written letter of resignation sent via email. - (2) Subject to clause 8383(3), the Committee member who provided a letter of resignation under clause 83(1) shall wholly cease to be a member of the Committee effective immediately upon receipt of the letter by the President. - (3) The President may, in good faith, require the resigning Committee member to complete any duties which were being completed by the resigning Committee member at the time of their resignation, or otherwise assist the members of the current or incoming Committee with the transition process. - (4) The resigning Committee member shall return to the Society all Society property, documents, login information and other information upon request by the President. - (5) A Committee Member will be automatically removed from the Committee upon: - (a) failing to attend the minimum number of meetings of the Committee, as defined in clause 29; - (b) completion of their study in a Bachelor of Laws degree, or any other instance in which they are no longer enrolled in a Bachelor of Laws. - (i) A Committee Member subject to clause 83(5) is not subject to the ordinary resignation procedure outlined in this clause.